A collection of Indian tales of wit, wisdom, humour, bravery, devotion and lots more...

 Nambi went to sleep sobbing and wondering why his father did not believe him.
 Was it that Ganesha was not coming and eating every day?

-The next day Nambi’s father told him to accompany him to the temple and when they reached the temple, told Nambi to perform the pooja rituals.
+The next day Nambi’s father told him to accompany him to the temple and when they reached the temple, told Nambi to perform the Pooja.
 He stood outside the sanctorum watching how his son was faring and was even moved by the soulful rendering of hymns.

-Finally, when the time for offering food came, Nambi closed the doors as usual.
+Finally, when the time for offering food came, Nambi pulled the screen as usual.
 He pleaded to the Lord to come and eat today too.
 He was telling the Lord how his father did not believe him.
-Now, Nambi’s father had moved near the keyhole and was peering through it.
-He saw Nambi talking to the idol and thought his son had gone mad.
+Now, Nambi’s father was peering through one side of the screen lifting it a wee bit.
+He saw Nambi talking to Ganesh and thought his son had gone mad.

 “Nambi!
 Nambi, my boy” cried the father exhilarated.
-He banged the doors and as Nambi opened them, he almost fell at the feet of the boy as Nambi skilfully caught him and said, “No father, you should not bow to me.
+As Nambi opened the screen, he almost fell at the feet of the boy as Nambi skilfully caught him and said, “No father, you should not bow to me.
 I am your child after all”

 “You are great my son!” said his father hugging him tight and carrying him.
 “What a fool I was to suspect your innocence my child, forgive me, child, please do forgive me!”
 The father was sobbing now!